LLNL/mpibind/test-suite/README.md

-# Mpibind Tests
+# mpibind tests

-The current iteration of the test suite is designed to generate a set of tests based on a given topology, then compare the resultant mappings to a file that defines expected output.
-Generating the tests involving gathering basic information about a topology, and using that information to tweak each test to be suitable for the topology.
+The current iteration of the test suite is designed to generate a set of tests based on a given topology, then compare the resultant mappings to a file that defines expected output (see `expected` directory).
+Generating the tests involves gathering basic information about a topology, and using that information to tweak each test to be suitable for the topology.

 An example of the answers file is below: